Election limbo as coronavirus outbreak upends US primaries

 In addition to the presidential race, dozens of congressional and local primaries are in limbo.
 Primaries play an important role in deciding which party candidates will appear on the ballot for the November general election.

-Runoff elections in Alabama and Mississippi were also delayed, as were local elections in Oklahoma, Missouri, New Jersey and Texas.
+Runoff elections in Alabama, Texas and Mississippi were also delayed, as were local elections in Oklahoma, Missouri and New Jersey.

 There's no indication May or June will be any better to hold elections, but officials say postponing voting even for a few weeks gives them an opportunity to put in place plans to keep the public safe while voting.
 This includes moving polling places, recruiting backup poll workers and acquiring enough cleaning supplies for voting sites.